-Bringing Dead Soil Back to Life—with a Breakthrough 20 Years in the Making
+Bringing Dead Soil Back to Life With a Breakthrough 20 Years in the Making

 A photographic record of how a 1/2 acre of "dead" soil responded to Shimanishi’s mineral extract, and why the implications may extend far beyond agriculture (plus the Aurmina/Primora Bio Spring Sale).